 In 2018, the Institute launched a joint research project entitled “Belt and Road in Southeast Asia”.
 The aim of the project is to provide insights into the political, institutional, and environmental factors that affect Belt and Road project design and implementation, the potential for Belt and Road investments to spur private investment and foreign direct investment opportunities and effect transformative development, and the potential role of Hong Kong in the Belt and Road Initiative.
 [More...]

 The Institute holds a series of academic workshop as well as public seminars to advance research in the Intiative as well as to spread research-based insights to the general public, business leaders and policy makers.
-Check out our latest event under the program at Where is the Belt and Road Headed?
-(13 December 2018) .
+Check out our latest event under the program at Taking Stock of the Belt and Road Initiative held on 20 September 2019 in Shanghai with support by EY.

 The Institute publishes Thought Leadership Briefs and Working Papers based on the research projects' findings.